dotwebstack/dotwebstack-framework/service/openapi/README.md

 ```

 The `requiredField` property describes a list of field names that are required, but just not as
 an explicit field in the response.
-But for example as a value in an `x-dws-expr`, to build up a link form example.
+But for example as a value in an `x-dws-expr` to build up a link.

 # 1.1.6 Request body
 In addition to request parameters, it is possible to use the HTTP request body to provide input with the `requestBody` element of an operation: